matthewmcvickar/taskpaper-tiles/README.md

 - Made my existing system into a project.
 - Refined the month generator script into something usable without editing underlying code.

-## TODO:

-- Create an installation script.
-	- Set the tile position and sizes.
-	- Set up some of the recommended usage in the 'Tips' section above?
-- Improve the month generator (see the TODOs at the top of that file).
-- Design a custom stylesheet.
-- Make a website that explains this better.